Azure/iotedge/kubernetes/doc/create-options.md

 ## Assigning Modules to Nodes

-EdgeAgent allows to constrain an IoT Edge Module to only be able to run on particular node(s), or to prefer to run on particular nodes.
+EdgeAgent allows to constrain an IoT Edge Module to only be able to run on particular node(s).

 ### CreateOptions